 These types of injuries from falls are all too common; usually due to faulty equipment or a lack of proper safety gear at a work site.
 Such negligence is not only dangerous for workers, but is grounds for liability if an accident and injury does occur.
 Do not suffer in silence.
 If you have been injured due to a fall on a construction site, whether from a ladder or crane, it might not have been your fault.
 Your employer should keep the site safe, which includes proper maintenance and replacement of ladders, and providing safety equipment to minimize injuries when an accident does occur.

 Disability payments may not be enough to cover all of your medical expenses and loss of income due to serious construction site injuries.
 DO NOT accept a settlement from your employer's insurance provider without consulting our experienced NY construction accident attorneys.

-Victims of construction accident injuries and paralysis can receive fair compensation with the aid of experienced attorney.
-If you are suffering from a job-related injury, a construction accident attorney can help you get support for your current and future medical bills, as well as pain and suffering, lost wages, and more.
-Let Wingate, Russotti, Shapiro & Halperin, LLP, help.
+Victims of construction accident injuries and paralysis can receive fair compensation with the aid of an experienced attorney.
+If you are suffering from a job-related fall injury, a construction accident attorney can help you get support for your current and future medical bills, as well as pain and suffering, lost wages, and more.
+Let Wingate, Russotti, Shapiro, Moses & Halperin, LLP, help.
 Contact us today for a free consultation.